marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ## Conclusion

 The whole architecture was assumed as test environment and self-owned, so most of the tier was chosen as Free tier or the cheapest one.
-Beside database, monitoring and backup service are also expensive service to use here in the solution, and also some service didn't use in this blog like firewall.
-As a cloud engineer, we should always follow solid cloud strategy and best practices.
-Depends on your purpose, you can decide if those cloud services should be used, especially for self-hosting environment.
+Besides the database, monitoring, and backup services are also expensive services to use here in the solution, and some services aren’t used in this blog like firewall.
+As a cloud engineer, we should always follow solid cloud strategies and best practices.
+Depending on your purpose, you can decide if those cloud services should be used, especially for a self-hosting environment.

-And that's all for this blog, thank you!
+And that’s all for this blog, thank you!